wonderlic/swagger-validation/docs/md/DOCUMENTATION.md

 - param `Object` - The Swagger param that was created for this operation
 - value `Object` - The value that is passed in along the req (via body, header, etc.)

-**Returns**: `Boolean` - True if <tt>value</tt> matches pattern, or no valid pattern exists.
-Falseif pattern exists and <tt>value</tt> does not match pattern.
+**Returns**: `Boolean` - True if <tt>value</tt> matches pattern or no valid pattern exists, else false
 <a name="Validation.Parameters.Validate_String"></a>
 ###Parameters.Validate_String(param, value)
 Ensures that the <tt>value</tt> that is passed in is a valid string.
 Additionally, if an enum isdefined for this <tt>param</tt> ensure that the value is inside the enum list (which is case-sensitive).
+This also ensures that the <tt>value</tt> adheres to the <tt>pattern</tt> specified on the <tt>spec</tt>,if a pattern is specified.
 If "nothing" was passed into the validate function and it's required with no default value,then this will throw a parameter is required error.

 **Params**